chrisblossom/clean-self-webpack-plugin/README.md

 # Clean-Self-Webpack-Plugin
 Webpack plugin to delete extraneous files created by Webpack

 > NOTE: Webpack v2 and v3 are supported and tested.
-Webpack v1 might work, but it has not been tested.
+Webpack v1 is not supported.

 ## About